lauraballant/TeacherHub/README.md

 3. Symfony [install](https://symfony.com/download) .
 Optionally, you can also install Symfony CLI.
 This creates a binary called symfony that provides all the tools you need to develop and run your Symfony application locally.
 4. Node [install](https://nodejs.org/en/download/current/)
 5. Yarn [install](https://classic.yarnpkg.com/en/docs/install/)
-6. A clone of `Simple-Calendar` repo
+6. A clone of `TeacherHub` repo

 ### Installation <br />
-1. `cd Simple-Calendar` to go into project root
+1. `cd TeacherHub` to go into project root
 2. Make sure you have [Composer installed](https://getcomposer.org/download/) and then run: